 Hi!
 I’m a designer turned software developer with experience across design, front-end through to back-end (throw in a little app development too!).

 My primary focus is on creating practical solutions for small to medium-sized businesses, located anywhere on earth, that want to increase their revenue and efficiency in an increasingly connected world.
-Having worked with both startups and enterprise, I’ve always been fascinated by how businesses operate and what makes them tick.
+Having worked with both startups and enterprises, I’ve always been fascinated by how businesses operate and what makes them tick.
 A common theme has always underpinned the work I’ve done, and it’s the drive to create — I just love to see something through from idea to reality.

-Today I’m location independent and use it to my advantage to see and try new things.
-I love being immersed in new languages, places and cultures, and going out for a new foodie experience gets me way more excited than is probably good for me!
+Today I’m location-independent and use it to my advantage to see and try new things.
+I love being immersed in new languages, places, and cultures, and going out for a new foodie experience gets me way more excited than is probably good for me!

 What prompted you to start freelancing?

-I’d always done a few things here and there on word of mouth, but never considered freelancing as a serious business until I secured a rather large project (and mostly by accident!).
+I’d always done a few things here and there on word of mouth but never considered freelancing as a serious business until I secured a rather large project (and mostly by accident!).
 It got the gears turning, so to speak!

 What has been your greatest success so far?

 Initially, I was interested just in the content that DYF had to offer, as what Brennan had written on his public blog posts really resonated with me.
 What I did not expect to find however was such a genuinely kind and helpful community of like-minded people.